adobe-target/mobile/mobile-vec/README.md

 * Background color of the text was not working after setting a large font size
 * Underline and background color issue fixed
 * Collision of offers for activities with different priorities handled
+* Integrate alpha3 API changes for views
+* default color patch in background after applying offer
+* Notification call is triggered in case of default offer on a view
+* Decode and use Narada URL from authoring deeplink
+* Button label background color set to clear